+Writing Bank

+Descriptive language

-Writing Bank Descriptive language/ To describe somebody's appearance we often use the verb look.
-We can use: 1 look + adjective (She looks ).) look like/as if + noun/pronoun + verb (She looks like We use modifying adverbs to make adjectives stronger or softer in order to give more accurate descriptions.
-For example, we use: Es \, extremely and really to make 'normal' adjectives (good, bad) stronger.
-5 absolutely, really and completely to make 'extreme' adjectives (fantastic, awful) stronger. and rather to make 'normal' adjectives a
+To describe somebody's appearance we often use the verb look.
+We can use:

+- 1 look + adjective (She looks ) - 2 look like + noun/pronoun (He looks like ) - 3 look like/as if + noun/pronoun + verb (She looks like

+We use modifying adverbs to make adjectives stronger or softer in order to give more accurate descriptions.
+For example, we use:

+- 4 extremely and really to make 'normal' adjectives (good, bad) stronger. - absolutely, really and completely to make 'extreme' adjectives (fantastic, awful) stronger. - and rather to make 'normal' adjectives a little softer.